sivam1/julia-examples/README.md

 # julia-examples
-Julia Language

 Install in Ubuntu

--Download 64-bit (I use Ubuntu 18.04) from Generic Linux Binaries for x86 in the link https://julialang.org/downloads/ \n -Unzip it
+1) Download 64-bit (I use Ubuntu 18.04) from Generic Linux Binaries for x86 in the link https://julialang.org/downloads/
+2) Unzip it
--Open the terminial ( Ctrl+Alt+T), Goto <julia-install-folder>/julia-1.0.0/bin
+3) Open the terminial ( Ctrl+Alt+T), Goto <julia-install-folder>/julia-1.0.0/bin
 -Type chmod +x julia to change into executable mode.
 -Type julia and press Enter.
 Now you should see Julia prompt in the terminal.
 (Ctrl+D to exit)